riseupnet/riseup_help/pages/vpn/linux/en.md

 ### Force quit

-If anything stops working, run these commands and then try again:
+If anything stops working, run this command and then try again:

 ```
 sudo pkill -e -f riseup-vpn